 - procedures for logging incident management activities;

-- procedures for handling of forensic evidence;
+- procedures for the handling of forensic evidence;

 - procedures for assessment of and decision on information security events and assessment of information security weaknesses;